neverfap-deluxe/nfd-api/ebook/bible/bible.md

 Furthermore, it's a great opportunity to see what everyone else is doing in terms of their healthy coping mechanisms, as well as understand the steps they're taking on a daily basis to get 90+ days with their progress.

-Another great thing about #accountability is the tight-nit community we have on the channel.
-Because we're small, you get the care and attention you deserve and I always respond to messages within 24 hours.
+Another great thing about #accountability is that it's a tight-knit community.
+Because we're small, you get the care and attention you deserve and I always respond to direct messages sent to me.

 Oh, and let's not forget the acknowledgement process!
-We acknowledge each other's journal entries with with emojis, and it's a great motivator to see that other people are following the same journey that you are.
+We acknowledge each other's journal entries with emojis, which as we all know, is largely why the internet was invented.

-For a set of useful guidelines on the NeverFap Deluxe Accountability Program, please check this web page.
+For a set of useful guidelines on the NeverFap Deluxe Accountability Program, please check out the NeverFap Deluxe Accountability Program page.

+Once you have a solid meditation routine underway you're essentially 90% of the way there towards being on the path of developing effective control over your mind.

+Of course, a lot of people struggle to maintain that routine which is sadly the reason why most people end up remaining addicted for so long, simply because they don't stick to the process.

+Because chances are that you may have other unresolved issues in regards to your mental health, which may be negatively impacting your ability to develop your capacity for conscious awareness.

+That's why I created an extensive series of NeverFap Deluxe Practices to help you better understand yourself and your mental health problems, so you can commit to the recovery process without fighting yourself every step of the way.

+Exercises which focus solely on practical, verifiable steps you can take on a daily basis to help you build capacity for awareness and calmness.

+These exercises have been taken from my own porn addiction recovery journey, which have helped me tremendously in terms of better understanding my own mental health issues.

+Regardless, in all cases it's important that you first develop a reliable mental health routine around meditation, as that's the easily the most effective thing you can do to maintain balance and improve your mental health today.

+The absolute most important thing you can do to ensure success with your porn addiction recovery is to begin developing a solid mental health plan that you can commit to everyday.

+This plan will include a daily routine of meditation which you will practice without fail, every single day for the rest of your life.

+No different to brushing your teeth everyday without fail, your commitment to this practice must be viewed as a form of basic maintenance on a very fundamental level.

+Because you know what happens once you stop brushing your teeth?

+You begin to develop cavities via tooth decay, which then progresses into developing gum disease, which is not only going to be more painful in the long-run but will completely destroy your health overall.

+### Your mental health is no different.

+Too many times have I seen people practice meditation for a few weeks, only to stop because they think they've reached "balance" which almost always results in falling back into their old habits within a matter of days.

+Please don't be that person.

+There's literally *nothing* sexy about relapsing.

+Thankfully NeverFap Deluxe contains a heap of different resources to help you develop your meditation routine, so you can learn to remain consistent and not fall into these traps of situational complacency.

+A good place to start with is the NeverFap Deluxe Meditation page which covers a range of different resources and approaches towards meditation.

+At a bare minimum you should be meditating for at least 10 minutes everyday.
+Personally speaking I do it within half and hour of going to bed, although it's important for you to develop a routine which best suits you.

+Here are some resources to help get you started.